earthlab/rslurm/README.md

 * Currently `slurm_apply` uses `mcmapply`.
 This makes it incompatible with a function that would return a named list (it would concatenate the lists output by each parameter set rather than return a list of lists). `mcMap` would work better in that case, but we should make sure it doesn't change the behavior for the other output types.

-* Instead of requiring users to prefix every function call in exported functions with the package name, `slurm_apply` could accept a list of package names to be loaded in each node (similar to how it accepts a common data file to be loaded).
-We should check for name conflicts with this option, however.